AceDataCloud/SunoAPI/README.md

 ### Application and Usage

-To use the Suno Audios API, you can first visit the [Suno Audios Generation API](https://platform.acedata.cloud/documents/4da95d9d-7722-4a72-857d-bf6be86036e9) page and click the "Acquire" button to obtain the credentials needed for requests:
+To use the Suno Audios API, you can first visit the [Suno Audios Generation API](https://platform.acedata.cloud/documents/4da95d9d-7722-4a72-857d-bf6be86036e9) page and click the "Acquire" button to obtain the credentials needed for the request:

 ![](https://cdn.acedata.cloud/nyq0xz.png)

 If you are not logged in or registered, you will be automatically redirected to the login page inviting you to register and log in.
 After logging in or registering, you will be automatically returned to the current page.

-There is a free quota available for first-time applicants, allowing you to use the API for free.
+There will be a free quota granted upon the first application, allowing you to use the API for free.

 ### Basic Usage